 Justification of Red List Category

-This species has been uplisted to Vulnerable following a revision of its global population estimate.
-It is now estimated to have a single small, declining population, although precise drivers of the decline remain unclear.
+This species is classified as Vulnerable as it is estimated to have a single small, declining population, although precise drivers of the decline remain unclear.

-Estimating the total population has proved notoriously difficult, partly due to lack of data, and the population may have been overestimated in the past.
+Estimating the total population has proved notoriously difficult, partly due to lack of data, and the population may have been overestimated in the past (Kavanaugh and King 2008).
 Estimates of the total populations have ranged from 1,000-40,000 pairs, roughly equivalent to 2,000-80,000 mature individuals, and 3,000-120,000 individuals in total (Nicoll et al. 2008).
-However, there are now thought to be no more than a few thousand wintering in Madagascar and a more recent review of all Arabian census data found that the total Arabian population is probably just below 500 breeding pairs (Jennings and Sadler 2006, F. Hawkins in litt.
+However, there are now thought to be no more than a few thousand wintering in Madagascar and a review of all Arabian census data found that the total Arabian population is probably just below 500 breeding pairs (Jennings and Sadler 2006; F. Hawkins in litt.
 2007).
 Given that the Arabian population is generally regarded as the largest within its range (perhaps half of the world population), the estimate from Madagascar may indeed prove to be accurate (Jennings and Sadler 2006).
 Knowledge gaps about the population exist for inland areas of Egypt, Sudan, and Libya, and from the islands of the Dhalak Archipelago, Eritrea, and some Egyptian islands in the Red Sea.
-More recently, the draft International Single Species Action Plan for the species has provided clearer population estimates, with the breeding population estimated at 1,400-2,000 pairs (Gallo-Orsi et al. 2014 unpublished), equating to 2,800-4,000 mature individuals.
+More recently, the draft International Single Species Action Plan for the species has provided clearer population estimates, with the breeding population estimated at 1,400-2,000 pairs (Gallo-Orsi et al. 2014), equating to 2,800-4,000 mature individuals.

-It breeds colonially in hot, arid environments; on cliffs, small rocky islands and rugged desert mountains.
+It breeds colonially or singly in hot, arid environments, typically on inland and coastal cliffs, small rocky islands and rugged desert mountains.
 Breeding aggregations are almost exclusively on islands.
 On the mainland, especially inland, they nest singly.
 Ground nests have been recorded within strands of mangrove (Gallo Orsi et al. 2014), and some nests are lost to spring tide flooding (M. Jennings pers. comm.).
-The nest is a shallow depression dug into the ground, almost always in a rock niche, or shaded by an overhang, or vegetation (Walter 1979; Gaucher et al. 1988), but eggs can also be laid on bare rock (Walter 1979).
+The nest is a shallow depression scraped into the ground, almost always in a rock niche, or shaded by an overhang, or vegetation (Walter 1979; Gaucher et al. 1988), but eggs can also be laid on bare rock (Walter 1979).
 Breeding is timed so that the provisioning of chicks coincides with the autumn migration of small birds.
 Tracked birds from Oman mostly departed in late October - early November.
 Birds arrive in their wintering grounds in Madagascar and south-east Africa from late October, but some stopover on the mainland before crossing the sea to Madagascar (Javed et al. 2012; Al Jahdhami et al. submitted).
-Migrants generally travel singly, or in pairs or small flocks (Brown et al. 1982, Ferguson-Lees and Christie 2001).
-In the non-breeding season it forages for large insects over grassland and open country with trees and patches of agriculture.
+Migrants generally travel singly, or in pairs or small flocks (Brown et al. 1982; Ferguson-Lees and Christie 2001).
+In the non-breeding season it seems to forage mostly for large insects over grassland and open country with trees and patches of agriculture.
 Small birds and lizards are also consumed (Walter 1979).
 Satellite tracking of an adult bird from UAE showed that it took 13 days to migrate to Madagascar, following an inland route of >5,600 km and stopping over at three sites in East Africa with some shrub cover and fresh water (Javed et al. 2012).
 Tracked adult and juvenile birds from breeding sites in northern Oman took 32-62 days to migrate to Madagascar, and all used inland routes (Al Jahdhami et al. submitted).

-Most of its breeding colonies are inaccessible or in protected areas so it would appear to be declining due to pressures in wintering grounds or on migration.
-Still, human disturbance may be a factor in some areas, including Bahrain's Hawar Islands (Kavanagh and King 2008), the Daymaniyat and Suwaydi Islands of Oman (McGrady et al. 2018, 2019), and Saudi Arabian Islands that are being developed.
-Increased pesticide use on the non-breeding ground has been suggested as a causal factor, but egg analysis indicates that it is at very low concentrations in these birds.
-Radio-tagging of birds in Oman suggested that only about 12 % of fledglings survived to the average age of first breeding, and that most of first-year mortality occurred during the first migration or soon after they reached their destination.
-This low apparent survival of immature birds could result in low recruitment to the breeding population, contribuiting to population declines (McGrady et al. 2016).
+Many of its breeding colonies are inaccessible or in protected areas.
+Historical breeding areas have been lost to development.
+Threats on migration and non-breeding areas are also active.
+Human disturbance may be a factor in some areas, including Bahrain's Hawar Islands (Kavanagh and King 2008), the Daymaniyat and Suwaydi Islands of Oman (McGrady et al. 2018, 2019), and Saudi Arabian Islands that are being developed.
+Increased pesticide use on the non-breeding ground has been suggested as a causal factor in the decline, but egg analysis indicates that it is at very low concentrations in these birds.
+Radio-tagging of birds in Oman suggested that only about 12 % of fledglings survived to the average age of first breeding, and that most of first-year mortality occurred during the first migration or soon after they reached their non-breeding season destination.
+This low apparent survival of immature birds could result in low recruitment to the breeding population, contributing to population declines (McGrady et al. 2016).
 Reduction in food availability due to declines in migratory small birds from breeding areas north of the species's distribution may affecting productivity and reducing breeding distribution.
 Lack of ecological and status data from throughout the year undermines conservation planning and implementation.
 This species may experience direct persecution in some countries, despite being legally protected in most countries in its range.
 The declines reported in Saudia Arabia by Gallo-Orsi et al. (2014) are thought to be caused by development of shrimp farms and the destruction of mangroves.

 Conservation Actions Underway